YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 * (V) Tell me about a time when you had to deal with a difficult team member.
 How did you handle it?
 * (V) Can you share an example of a project or task that didn't go as planned?
 How did you handle the situation and what did you learn from it?
 * (V) Give me an example of a time when you had to adapt to a change in a work environment.
 How did you approach it?
-* Tell me about a situation where you had to work with a challenging client or customer.
+* (V) Tell me about a situation where you had to work with a challenging client or customer.
 How did you handle the relationship?
-* Describe a moment when you had to lead a team through a challenging project.
+* (V) Describe a moment when you had to lead a team through a challenging project.
 What strategies did you use to motivate and guide your team?
-* Give me an example of a time when you had to resolve a conflict within your team.
-What steps did you take to address the issue?
-* Can you share a situation where you had to make a tough decision?
+* (V) Can you share a situation where you had to make a tough decision?
 How did you come to the conclusion, and what were the results?
-* Tell me about a time when you demonstrated leadership skills.
+* (V) Tell me about a time when you demonstrated leadership skills.
 What was the outcome of your actions?
-* Describe a situation where you had to handle multiple tasks simultaneously.
+* (V) Describe a situation where you had to handle multiple tasks simultaneously.
 How did you prioritize and manage your time effectively?
-* Give me an example of a time when you had to take initiative without being prompted.
+* (V) Give me an example of a time when you had to take initiative without being prompted.
 What was the outcome?
-* Describe a situation in which you had to learn a new skill or technology quickly.
+* (V) Describe a situation in which you had to learn a new skill or technology quickly.
 How did you go about it?

-### Technical Questions (30 minutes)
+### Technical Questions

-Cover various technical areas such as algorithms, data structures, databases, and system design.
-Examples of technical questions:
-Implement a function to reverse a linked list.
-Explain the difference between SQL and NoSQL databases.
-Design a system for a scalable web application.

-1. Coding Exercise (30 minutes)
-Present a coding problem and ask the candidate to solve it in real-time.
-Choose problems that assess problem-solving skills and coding proficiency.
+Present a coding problem to assess problem-solving skills and coding proficiency.
-Examples:
-Implement an algorithm to find the maximum subarray sum.
-Write code to validate a Sudoku board.
-Solve a system design problem related to a real-world scenario.
-1. Open-ended Discussion and Questions (15 minutes) Allow time for the candidate to ask questions about the company, team, or role.
-Discuss any topics the candidate brings up and provide insights into the work culture, projects, etc.
-1. Feedback and Improvement (10 minutes)
-Provide constructive feedback on both technical and soft skills.
-Highlight areas of strength and areas that need improvement.
-Suggest resources or areas to focus on for further improvement.
-Tips:
-Simulate the interview environment as closely as possible, including time constraints.
-Use a collaborative coding platform for coding exercises.
-Encourage the candidate to talk through their thought process during coding questions.
-Provide a mix of easy, medium, and challenging questions to assess the candidate's skill level.

-### Coding Exercise (30 minutes)

-Present a coding problem and ask the candidate to solve it in real-time.
-Choose problems that assess problem-solving skills and coding proficiency.
+Choose problems that cover various technical areas (algorithms, data structures, etc.)

-Examples:
-Implement an algorithm to find the maximum subarray sum.
-Write code to validate a Sudoku board.
-Solve a system design problem related to a real-world scenario.
+Just literally practice leetcode and side projects.

-### Open-ended Discussion and Questions (15 minutes)
+### Open-ended Discussion and Questions

 Allow time for the candidate to ask questions about the company, team, or role.
 Discuss any topics the candidate brings up and provide insights into the work culture, projects, etc.

-### Feedback and Improvement (10 minutes)
+### Feedback and Improvement

 Provide constructive feedback on both technical and soft skills.
 Highlight areas of strength and areas that need improvement.